By Edward Kliszus

 Tonight’s host, Scott Siegel, welcomed everyone to tonight’s show.
 He announced the first artist, Stella Katherine Cole, who sang Rodgers and Hammerstein’s The Sound of Music accompanied by pianist John Fischer.
 Looking lovely in a blue dress, Cole sang wonderfully, delightfully characterizing the charm and beauty presented in the song.

 From My Fair Lady came a song fitting the love-struck character Freddie.
 Luke Hawkins sang a swing version of On the Street Where You Live.
 Hawkins looked sharp in a dark sports jacket, black shirt and tie, and black and white tap shoes.
-Hawkins tap danced between verses to the enthusiastic verbal and hand-clapping accolades of the audience.
+Hawkins tap danced between verses to the audience’s enthusiastic verbal and hand-clapping accolades.

-The pace slowed to Gershwin’s ever romantic Embraceable You sung by the talented up-and-coming artist Anaïs Reno.
-A charming rendition indeed.
+The pace slowed to Gershwin’s richly romantic Embraceable You sung by the talented up-and-coming artist Anaïs Reno.
+It’s a charming rendition indeed.

 From Hamilton, the dramatic and dapper Ryan Knowles sang You’ll Be Back.
 The audience enjoyed Knowles inviting them to sing along on the last chorus, which they did with aplomb.

 The vivacious Stella Katherine Cole returned to sing Poor Johnny One Note from Babes in Arms.